-- LeDeR stands for Learning From Lives And Deaths - People With A Learning Disability and autistic people 4 This is a national programme and everyone in England with a Learning Disability and Autistic Adults will have their death reviewed in the same way.
-The reviews will look at everyone with a Learning Disability aged 4 years or older. all Those individuals with a learning disability under 4 years of age will be reviewed via Child death overview panel.
+Scope LeDeR stands for Learning From Lives And Deaths - People With A Learning Disability and autistic people This is a national programme and everyone in England with a Learning Disability and Autistic Adults will have their death reviewed in the same way.
+Contraction of the Contraction o The reviews will look at everyone with a Learning Disability aged 4 years or older.
+Those individuals with a learning disability under 4 years of age will be reviewed via Child death overview panel.
 Every adult (aged 18+) with a confirmed diagnosis of Autism within clinical records will also be included within the LeDeR Programme from 2022.
-Co In Gloucestershire reviewers will only be reviewing those who were registered with a Gloucestershire GP at the time of their death.
-40 Every death has a first check.
+S In Gloucestershire reviewers will only be reviewing those who were registered with a Gloucestershire GP at the time of their death.
+Every death has a first check.
 We call this an Initial Review.
-Initial reviews will contain Demographic data Cause of death Summary discussion with family/ carer or someone who knew the person well Summary of discussion with the GP/ and or clinician involved in the care of the person who died Pen portrait Any long-term conditions linked to the cause of death.
+Lettel and one will and the Initial reviews will contain • Demographic data Cause of death Summary discussion with family/ carer or someone who knew the person well Summary of discussion with the GP/ and or clinician involved in the care of the person who died Pen portrait Any long-term conditions linked to the cause of death.
 Whether or not the person had DNACPR in place, with paperwork correctly completed.
 Using their professional judgement and the evidence available to them, the reviewer will determine where a focused review is required.
 The person's family has the right to request a focused review.
 Focused reviews will also be completed for every person from a Black, Asian or Minority Ethnic background 5 .

 5 We know that there is significant under reporting to LeDeR from Black, Asian and Minority Ethnic communities and that premature mortality in Black, Asian and Minority Ethnic communities is significantly increased from the national data gathered to date.
-Therefore it is important that we
+Therefore it is important that we review each of these deaths to understand better the health inequalities faced by each of these different groups and to help